Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Modern antibiotics for the most part have a wide spectrum of action, that is, they can destroy several types of bacteria simultaneously present in the human body.

-But in order to successfully cure prostatitis, it is necessary to know which pathogens have influenced the inflammation in the tissues of the prostate gland and whether they are sensitive to a certain group of drugs.
+But in order to successfully cure prostatitis, it is necessary to know which pathogens have influenced inflammation in the tissues of the prostate gland and whether they are sensitive to a certain group of drugs.

 • The degree of inflammation is determined by blood tests;